 The absolute best way to avoid running into a cash crunch is establishing good cash flow forecasting and budgeting practices.
 All companies from all industries can budget and cash flow forecast, no matter the level of uncertainty.
 This practice is more imperative in growth economies than shrinking economies.

 A budget is different than a cash flow forecast.
 A budget is a tool for you to manage overhead and profitability expectations against actual performance on a weekly, monthly, year-to-date and annual basis.

 A cash flow forecast will simply state: the company has XX dollars Monday morning.
 It will collect YY receivables and pay ZZ bills this week, and the cash balance Friday night will be XX dollars.
 Depending on your business, the cash flow forecast can be daily, weekly and/or multiple months.

 Does your business have the financial expertise in-house to handle budgeting, forecasting and analysis?

 The health and future of your business is on the line.
 If you don’t have the expertise, there are plenty of resources out there to help you.
-A good place to look is your team of professional advisers: your banker, CPA, attorney, bonding agent.
+A good place to look is your team of professional advisers: your banker, CPA, attorney or bonding agent.

-So remember, all growth is not good growth.
+Remember, not all growth is good growth.
 Be strategic with your growth.
 When you approach a growth opportunity, remember to ask yourself these questions:

-It’s critical that you understand your company’s cash flow and capital position in a strengthening economy with strong backlogs – the future if your company depends on it!
+It’s critical that you understand your company’s cash flow and capital position in a strengthening economy with strong backlogs – the future of your company depends on it!